hashicorp/vault/website/source/guides/upgrading/upgrade-to-0.8.0.html.md

 There are two reindex processes that need to happen during the upgrade, for two different indexes.
-One will happen automatically when the cluster is upgraded to 0.8.0.
-The other can be done in one of a few ways, as follows.
+One will happen automatically when the cluster is upgraded to 0.8.0. _This happens even if you are not currently using replication._ The other can be done in one of a few ways, as follows.

 ### If Not Using Replication

-If not using replication, and if you ever plan on using replication, you should reindex the primary by issuing a write to `sys/replication/reindex`.
-This can be done either on 0.7.3 prior to upgrading or 0.8.0 after upgrading, but will be faster if performed prior to upgrading.
+If not using replication, no further action needs to be taken.

 ### If Using Replication

 #### Option 1: Reindex the Primary, then Upgrade Secondaries

-The first option is to issue a write to `sys/replication/reindex` on the primary (it is not necessary on the secondaries).
+The first option is to issue a write to [`sys/replication/reindex`][reindex] on the primary (it is not necessary on the secondaries).
 When the reindex on the primary is finished, upgrade the secondaries, then upgrade the primary.